Edenbridge Figure of 8 walk

 There are two stations in Edenbridge, on different lines.
 The station called Edenbridge is on the Redhill–Tonbridge branch line (with no direct services from London) and is in the ‘wrong’ part of town for this walk.
 Edenbridge Town is on the Oxted–Uckfield line, with an hourly off-peak service from London Bridge taking about 40 minutes (longer on Sundays, when you have to change at East Croydon and/or Oxted).
-A return to Hever is only marginally more expensive and is valid from either of the Edenbridge stations (via East Croydon).
+A return to Hever is only marginally more expensive and is valid at both of the Edenbridge stations (for travel via East Croydon).

 If you want the flexibility of returning to London via Tonbridge from Edenbridge's other station, you would need to buy a more expensive “Any Permitted” return to Edenbridge Stations.

 Edenbridge is well served by buses – nine routes call at Edenbridge Town station – but the nature of this walk means that it will nearly always be quicker to head for the nearest station if you want to abandon it.